KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Correcting incorrect Google Map info
 ![](new-marketing-strategy/google-pretty-prairie-united-methodist-church-report-a-problem.png)

-### Facebook Sharing

-### Facebook Advertisement
+### Facebook
-Based on feedback, members of the church and surrounding community are most likely to be on Facebook.
-So, we would first consider the option of advertising the church via Facebook.
+Based on feedback, members of the church and surrounding community are more likely to be on Facebook than Twitter.
+So, we would first consider the option of reaching people via Facebook.

+#### Facebook Sharing

+#### Facebook Advertisement
 This could be done for free through Facebook sharing

 This could also be done by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area, using Facebook's "Reach people near your business" a.k.a.
 "Local Awareness" ad option.